Adya-Gaur/LED_Blinker/README.md

-# Arduino Project: LED Blinker (Example)
+# Arduino Project: LED Blinker

 ## Overview
 This project is my first step into Arduino programming.
-It demonstrates basic control of LEDs using digital pins, timing functions, and control loops
+It demonstrates basic control of LEDs using digital pins, timing functions, and control loops.
+This project helped me build a solid foundation in Arduino programming and hardware logic, preparing me for more advanced robotics projects.

 ---

 ## Components Used
 - Arduino Uno
 - 1 LED
 - 220Ω resistor
+- Breadboard
-- Breadboard and jumper wires
+- Jumper wires

 ---